 Q) How do I Volunteer?

-A) The first step to becoming a volunteer is to email or call the Volunteer Co–ordinator 0208 688 2486 Ext 5 and express your interest in either a particular role you have seen or if you would like to explore the roles available.
+A) The first step to becoming a volunteer is to email or call us 0208 688 2486 Ext 1 or reception and express your interest in either a particular role you have seen or if you would like to explore the roles available.

-The Volunteer Co-ordinator will send you an application form if you haven’t already sent one through, and arrange a meeting to discuss opportunities and for you to tell us a little bit about yourself.
+You will be sent an application form if you haven’t already sent one through, and arrange a meeting to discuss opportunities and for you to tell us a little bit about yourself.

 Once we find a suitable role, we will apply for your enhanced DBS and reference.
 Following the above check, we will start the induction and training process.
 As soon as you have completed a two–week trial to see if you like the role you will become a fully-fledged volunteer.